Reduction type of smooth quartics: Introduction and main results

-From Section~\ref{sec:comphyp} and beyond, we restrict to a DVR $\O$ with residue field $k$ of characteristic $p=0$ or $p>7$ (see a discussion about this restriction in remark~\ref{rem:p>7}).
-We focus there on distinguishing potentially hyperelliptic reduction and bad reduction.
+From Section~\ref{sec:comphyp} and beyond, we restrict to a discrete valuation ring $\O$ with residue field $k$ of characteristic $p=0$ or $p>7$ (see a discussion about this restriction in remark~\ref{rem:p>7}).
+We focus there on distinguishing between curves which have potentially good hyperelliptic reduction or have not potentially good reduction.
 In Proposition~\ref{prop:MHR}, we first prove that $C/K : F=0$ potentially admits a (not necessarily good) \PHM{} if and only if any minimal representative of $\DO(F)$ reduces modulo $\pi$ to $\DO(Q_0^2)$ where $Q_0=x_2^2-4 x_1 x_3$ is a fixed non-degenerate quadric (the choice of this particular one will become clearer later).
-This uses the characterization of strict semi-stable quartics with minimal orbit in \cite{artebani}.